Great Hall, 1883; unknown; September 2007

 - Renovated: 1929

 What is now popularly known as "The Great Hall" originally served the community as the first University and Abbey Church*.
-It was built in the Romanesque style between 1879 and 1882 and is noted for the distinctive mural of Jesus Christ which is located in the aspe and was painted by Benedictine monk Clement Frischauf.
+It was built in the Romanesque style between 1879 and 1882 and is noted for the distinctive mural of Jesus Christ which is located in the apse and was painted by Benedictine monk Clement Frischauf.

 Since its construction the space has seen a number of changes and renovations.
 In December of 1891, an organ was installed for the first time.
 The instrument was built and designed by the William Schuelke of Milwaukee, Wisconsin.
 Further renovations of the church took place in the Spring of 1897 when a set of five bells were raised in the twin towers above the Church; the bells were all 'christened' after saints and mysteries.
 The removal of the signature bells and spires above the church was announced in 1960 over sixty years after their original installation.